ashermancinelli/ashermancinelli.github.io/_posts/2022-2-10-Dist-Matvec.md

 }
 ```

-Very similar so far.

-If we only compute the solution on the host, everything works the same way.
+If we only compute the solution on the host, everything works the same way:
 ```cuda
 void dgemv(mat_t m, vec_t v, vec_t out) {
   for (int i=0; i < m.static_extent(0); i++)